wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 2.4 =
+- **Ability to add a single product to a page or post on your site using new [ecwid\_product] shortcode.** In addition to embedding a whole product catalog on your Wordpress site, you can also feature a single product on a separate page or blog post of your site and allow your customers to purchase the product right from that page.
+To embed a product on a page or post, add [ecwid\_product id="12345"] shortcode to the page/post in your Wordpress backend.
+Do not forget to replace 12345 in this example with the actual product ID.

+- **Better SEO for store pages.** Ecwid plug-in now automatically adds product attributes to SEO-optimized versions of product pages on your site to let the search engines index attributes like UPC, brand and others along with the other product properties.
+Also, some improvements were applied to the format of product HTML snippets to meet the Google recommendations on how to better organize product information (title, descriptions, price etc) on the product details pages.
+These improvements will help search engines to better index your products and optimize their appearance in search results.

+- **Slight improvements of store layout for mobile devices.** All Ecwid stores are mobile-friendly by design, i.e. they adapt themselves to the given layout and look good on mobile devices, so if your site is mobile-optimized, your Ecwid store will be as well.
+Earlier, if you use horizontal categories widget on your Wordpress site, you might notice that it didn't fit the given width on narrow screens, e.g. when opened on a mobile device.
+Now, the plugin automatically hides horizontal categories widget on narrow screens to ensure better look on mobile-optimized sites.

+- **Several improvements and bug fixes for plugin settings pages, store appearance and SEO.**

 = 2.3.2 =
 - **Fixed an issue in sitemap functionality**.
 Ecwid uses third party plugin to generate an XML sitemap (Google XML Sitemaps) for store products and categories.
 The current integration had a bug which caused an error message in Wordpress admin backend for users on Free Ecwid plan.
 Now it's fixed and everything should work OK.